-A feature article is a manuscript prepared for a specific purpose or target audience.
-Feature articles are prepared to focus on the economic impact of an organization’s actions.
+A feature article is prepared to focus on the economic impact of an organization’s actions.
 In certain instances, they are used to respond to negative events or bad publicity about the organization.

 4. Press Conferences

-A press conference is a meeting with news media called to respond to or announce major events.
-Media personnel receives invitations to a specific location, with written materials, photographs, exhibits, and even physical products.
+Media personnel receive invitations to a specific location, with written materials, photographs, exhibits, and even physical products.

 Lobbying is an attempt to influence government officials or legislators in promoting or defeating proposed legislation that can affect the operations or marketing activities of the organization.